 My love for Sasebo returned and I was painting those beautiful islands again.
 This time I wanted to focus on the light catching the top of the island trees.
 Sunlit island might be a good title for this picture.

 A trip to a cafe called Mizushi no Mori on a very wet and atmospheric day.
 I went with my friend Mark.
 We stopped on the way back so that he could get out and have a smoke.
-And that's when I took this photo.
+And that’s when I took this photo.
 I added the figure.
-I remember giving Mark an umbrella so he wouldn't get wet, but the thing was broken and it would open properly and it was also torn.
-I couldn't help laughing as I looked at Mark smoking a cigarette, holding this broken and torn umbrella.
-I wanted so much to take a photo (it was like an image that appears as a symbol - the symbol in this case being something like hopelessness or despair) but he told me where to go and quite right too.
+I remember giving Mark an umbrella so he wouldn’t get wet, but the thing was broken and it wouldn’t open properly and it was also torn.
+I couldn’t help laughing as I looked at Mark smoking a cigarette, holding this broken and torn umbrella.
+I wanted so much to take a photo (it was like an image of hopelessness or despair) but he told me where to go and quite right too.
 But he was such a funny sight.
-And I think I drove him a bit nuts by saying every 5 minutes the word atmospheric - but that's how I felt when I looked at this scene, it was so amazing, so atmospheric - by which I meant there was an incredibly powerful and distinctive feeling created by the weather and I was just in my element gazing at it.
+And I think I drove him a bit nuts by saying every 5 minutes the word atmospheric – but that’s how I felt when I looked at this scene, it was so amazing, so atmospheric – by which I meant there was an incredibly powerful and distinctive feeling created by the weather and I was just in my element gazing at it.

 Yes, I’m back to painting Sasebo.

-Family trip to Tsunoshima in Yamaguchi.
-Saw a wonderful beach.
+I went on a family trip to Tsunoshima in Yamaguchi.
+And I saw this wonderful beach.

-Visited Kaguramekko in Beppu by myself.
-Saw a beautiful display of irises.
+I visited Kaguramekko in Beppu by myself and I saw a beautiful display of irises.